thcipriani/WagnerProject/pages/marriage-proposal---then-off-to-new-guinea.md

 ---
 layout: page
-title: MARRIAGE PROPOSAL - Then Off to New Guinea
+title: MARRIAGE PROPOSAL - Then Off to New Guinea!
-previous: <a class="prev-link" href="/the-beginning---william-p-wagner.html">Previous</a>
+image: /assets/images/017-03.jpg
+caption: Strackbein's house (L) at Yaramanda, later the temporary house for the Wagners before going to Saka Raiakama - The Mitianda (R), Pidgin English for Gospel House, is behind the Enga man.
 ...
-## MARRIAGE PROPOSAL - Then Off to New Guinea!

 Two months later, William Wagner proposed marriage to Ohioan Ruth L.
 Prueter and they were married on August 14, 1954 in Memorial Lutheran